 With appropriate supervision, properly heated water, and the right type of swimwear, your tiny tot can benefit from swimming.
 The truth is, babies do have a natural ability to swim and to engage with the water, but this is very personal and individual to the infant.

 Many parents have anxieties about chlorine swimming pools, along with questions about chlorine and their baby.
 Is chlorine safe for a baby?
 Is it safe to submerge a baby under chlorine water?
 What are the after-effects once the swimming session is done?

 While chlorine is a chemical, responsible maintenance people ensure the proper balance of chlorine and pH levels.
 For the most part, and for most people, it’s all completely safe.
 However, everyone is uniquely different and there may be potential side effects.

-At Aquatics Academy, we offer baby swimming lessons in Toronto at our two convenient locations.
-Our Parent and Tots Program is a unique experience for first timers, and will prepare a child for the upcoming Red Cross Preschool Programs.
+At Aquatics Academy, we offer baby swim classes in Toronto at our two convenient locations.
+Our Parent and Tots Program is a unique experience for first-timers and will prepare a child for the upcoming Red Cross Preschool Programs.
 With a great teaching approach, the team at Aquatics Academy comprises highly trained instructors, experienced with young children.
 The Parent and Tots program is ideal for getting your child comfortable in and around the swimming pool.

 Find out more about the programs at Aquatics Academy by calling one of our team members at 647-350-SWIM.
 You can also visit our website at https://www.aquaticsacademy.ca and fill out our form to receive more specific information.